filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 This proposal adds new onboarding methods which support direct commitment of data into sectors, without necessary reference to any deal.
 This provides gas-cheap data onboarding for many use cases.
-It also introduces a new scheme for deal activation which can support deals brokered by user-programmed smart contracts.
+It also introduces a new scheme for deal activation which can support deals (and other data-application transactions) brokered by user-programmed smart contracts.
 This new scheme is initially limited to the built-in market actor, but can be extended to other actors in the future.

 ## Change Motivation